 - Must not have been applied to the completion of requirements for another degree.
 (See exception for Ph.D. students below.
 Combined degree students are also exempt from this.)

 - Must have approval from your Department.

 - An official transcript showing completion of the coursework must be on file in the CCAS Office of Graduate Studies before the request can be considered (for non-GW courses only).

 The following rules apply to all transfer credit:

-- A maximum of one-quarter of the credit hours of graduate course work required for a degree may be approved.
-These credits may come from enrollment in non-degree coursework at GW, or from another degree-granting school of GW, or another accredited college or university.
+- A maximum of one-quarter of the credit hours of graduate coursework required for a degree may be approved.
+These credits may come from enrollment in non-degree coursework at GW, from another degree-granting school of GW, or another accredited college or university.
 Consortium credits are not included in this calculation.
-The only exception to this rule is students enrolled in a graduate certificate that is wholly a subset of a masters program will be permitted to transfer up to 18 credits as long as the credit meets the minimum GPA requirements of the masters program.
+The only exception to this rule is that students enrolled in a graduate certificate that is wholly a subset of a master's program will be permitted to transfer up to 18 credits, as long as the credits meets the minimum GPA requirements of the master's program.

 - Grades from transfer credit are not included in calculating your degree GPA unless they were taken as a GW non-degree student in which they will be moved to the graduate transcript and count towards the degree GPA.
 This only applies for grades of B or better.